Central African Republic

 Trade relations between Germany and the Central African Republic are modest.

-At some secondary schools, German is taught as the second foreign language.
+German is taught as the second foreign language at some of the country’s secondary schools.
 There are no German cultural or educational institutions in the Central African Republic.